gandoulf/enzo-resse/FOW/src/book/Tutorials/Rendering/Stencil.md

 ## Custom depth settings

 By default, the FOW is set to ignore fog for assets with a `Stencil ID` of `1`.
-To change this, open `MPC_FOWRenderSettings` and adjust `CustomDepthStencil`.
+To change this, open the MPP instance `MPP_FOW_Floor_Inst` and enable `IgnorFogByStencil`.
-Note: you can disable the stencil logic entirely by setting `bEnableCustomDepth` to `0`.
+If you need to change the `Stencil ID` you will need to open the parent material and update `StencilIgnoringFog` value (The value should be move to the `MPC` with a console command soon)

 ![StencilPictures](../../../assets/Tutorial/Rendering/Stencil/3_CustomDepthSettingMPC.png)

-You can also modify these values at runtime with console commands:
-- `fow.r.EnableCustomDepth` lets you turn the stencil logic On/Off.
-- `fow.r.CustomDepthStencil` lets you change the stencil ID used by the post-process.

 ---
 _Documentation built with [**`Unreal-Doc` v1.0.9**](https://github.com/PsichiX/unreal-doc) tool by [**`PsichiX`**](https://github.com/PsichiX)_